Stalag XVIII-A (18A), Wolfsberg Austria

 Bedfordshire and Hertfordshire Regiment

-Private Gerald Oakley was reported missing during operations at Sicily on 14 July 1943 later found to be a prisoner of war.
+Gerald Oakley enlisted 21 September 1940, former occupation Clerk.
+He later volunteered for the commandos.
+Private Oakley, No.3 Commando, was reported missing during operations at Sicily 14 July 1943 subsequently confirmed a prisoner of war.

 PAXTON, Charles Henry